xenify-io/litepaper/README.md

 <br>

 40% of the burn fee will be set aside and distributed to eligible veXNF holders at the end of the cycle, 10% will be sent to the team, and the remaining 50% will be utilised to create XNF protocol-owned liquidity.
 Then, the remaining 0.5025 BNB from your rewards is split: 90% (0.45225 ETH) is utilised to create XNF protocol-owned liquidity, and 10% (0.05025 ETH) is sent to the Xenify team.
 At the end of the cycle, you receive XNF for your 100-batch burn contribution.
-And, as a recycler, you’ll also be included in an exclusive distribution of veXNF acquired from the protocol's daily buyback mechanism.
 But that’s not all, as you recycled rewards during the first hour of the cycle you will also receive a share of the ETH collected from the 25% claim fee!

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)